 Naples Equestrian Challenge offers therapeutic riding for disabled children in Collier County.
 This year’s grant will help to expand therapeutic riding sessions to a wider group of at-risk children in Collier County, particularly non-verbal children and others with communication disorders.
 Special assistive technology and electronic equipment will be purchased to implement this new modality of therapy.

 Redlands Christian Migrant Association provides quality child care and early education for children of migrant farm workers and rural, low-income families throughout Collier County.
-A 2014 grant will expand services, allowing 320 preschool and school-age children to access quality child development services and after school programming year round.
+This year’s grant will serve more than 500 preschool and school-age children through quality child development services and after-school programming.

 Safe & Healthy Children’s Coalition of Collier County focuses on saving children’s lives through injury prevention and health promotion.
-The 2014 grant will continue to fund the drowning prevention/water safety programming.
+This year’s grant will continue to fund the drowning prevention/water safety programming.
 This program will provide layers of protection through water safety education for at-risk and underserved families and provide water safety lessons for 1,000 children.

 Special Olympics helps people with intellectual disabilities participate as productive and respected members of society, by offering a fair opportunity to develop and demonstrate their skills and talents through a structured athletic program.
-With a grant from NCEF, an additional 250 children with physical and intellectual disabilities will participate in after school and summer activities specifically designed to meet their special needs.
+This year's grant will allow an additional 250 children with physical and intellectual disabilities to participate in after-school and summer activities specifically designed to meet their special needs.
 Additionally, this grant will fund a much needed early intervention program for children with intellectual disabilities ages 2 to 7 in Collier County.